Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 ### New touch mechanism

 The proceudres above seem a little bit difficult than version 2.x.
-Inheriting a delegate in old version, delegate defines onTouchBegan method etc. Then delegate recognizes the touched element and doing the logical solving.
+Inheriting a delegate in old version, delegate defines onTouchBegan method etc. Then delegate recognizes the touched element and solving logics.
 But new version separate the event logical solving from the delegate and encapsulate it into a listener.
 However, the logics above implemented functions below:

 1. By adding event listener, sprite can be added to event dispatcher with SceneGraphPriority.
 That is when clicking the sprite button, callback function will be called by sequence according to the sprite cover order.